Tembi Locke: Career

 As of October 2018, her most recent work is in the second installment of Hulu original "Into the Dark" series.
 She plays the therapist in the episode Flesh & Blood.

 Locke's memoir, From Scratch: A Memoir of Love, Sicily and Finding Home (published April 30, 2019), is about her romance with her Italian husband and her grief after his untimely death.
-From Scratch was later adapted by producer Reese Witherspoon and writer Marguerite MacIntyre into a limited series starring Zoe Saldana for Hello Sunshine, 3 Arts, Cinestar and Netflix.
+From Scratch later adapted with her sister into a limited series, starring Zoe Saldaña.
+The series was produced by Reese Witherspoon's Hello Sunshine, 3 Arts, Cinestar.
+It was released by Netflix on October 22, 2022.